 Please note: Business is not a 'soft' subject.
-Many students find it extremely challenging and rewarding and it is an acceptable subject for universities in order to gain entry onto their courses.
-Cambridge University have said that they will accept Business as an A level.
+Many students find it extremely challenging and rewarding and it is an acceptable subject for even the most competitive universities in order to gain entry onto their courses.

 A Business A level can help students develop a career in all sorts of financial and commercial activities.
-It is designed to help students either set up their own business in future or work effectively in any sort of organization.
+It is designed to help students either set up their own business in the future or work effectively in any sort of organization.